 The following is Dr. Samoon Ahmad‘s interview with Dr. Stephen Ross regarding the mental health benefits of Psilocybin.

 To start, could you give me a little bit of an overview about what drew you to psilocybin?
-What made you so passionate about it?
 Was there a particular study or anecdotal story that really drove this interest in psilocybin?

-What really got my attention was that the most studied indication with LSD was the treatment of alcoholism.
-There were thousands of people in clinical trials.
-There were six randomized control trials that included close to 600 people.
+The most studied indication with LSD was the treatment of alcoholism.
 What they found was that a single dose of LSD led to improvements in drinking compared to placebo even after six months.
 I just thought that was fascinating.
 The other most studied indication for LSD was for the treatment of terminal cancer—specifically psychiatric and existential distress.

 I just couldn’t believe that there was this enormous body of research in my own field that I never learned about!
 I kept thinking, ‘How is this possible?’
 And then I realized why it had been suppressed.
 As an addiction psychiatrist, it all kind of came together for me.
 You know, you work at Bellevue and with people with addiction, and you realize in general that they are the most marginalized group within medicine.
 They are very poorly treated.